Bruce The Elf

 Gail intends to share her knowledge with anyone interested in The Art of Painting on Fabric.

-The Art of Painting on Fabric Kit includes: two tote bag patterns large/small, a book of some of Gail's Decorative Design Patterns, a set of ANGEL PAINTS, brushes, 2x 12" X12" squares of cotton batik fabric.
+The Art of Painting on Fabric Kit includes: two tote bag patterns large/small, a book of some of Gail's Decorative Design Patterns, a set of ANGEL PAINTS, brushes.
+Kit: $125.00

-Whether beginner to advanced, Gail can guide you through cutting out the tote bags pieces, transferring decorative designs to fabric, painting the designs and sewing all the painted bits together to make a versatile laptop and colourful quilt holding tote.
+Whether beginner to advanced, Gail can guide you through cutting out the tote bag pieces, transferring decorative designs to the fabric, painting the designs and sewing all the painted bits together to make a versatile laptop or quilt carrying tote.

 Come join her, Gail enjoys sharing her knowledge and her LOVE of painting.